GilTzioni/CPP-Advanced-Exercises/README.md

 # CPP-Specialization
-Creative assignments implemented in C++.
+Creative assignments such as "Snowman", "Pandemic Game" and more - implemented in C++.
 Core implementation methodology is the Test-Driven-Development (TDD).
 Each assignment was implemented only after writing comprehensive unit-testing for each problem component.